sgrieve/sgrieve.github.io/about.md

 title: About
 ---

-I'm a geomorphologist who writes a lot of code and is interested in hillslopes and sediment transport, you can learn more about me [here](http://www.geos.ed.ac.uk/homes/s0675405/) and can check my github page [here](https://github.com/sgrieve).
+I'm a geomorphologist who writes a lot of code.
+I'm interested in hillslopes and sediment transport and you can learn more about me [here](http://www.geos.ed.ac.uk/homes/s0675405/) and can check my github page [here](https://github.com/sgrieve).

 I often find myself searching docs and stackoverflow for things that I swear I have read before,